By Mike Barnard & Don Gutzmer

 If encapsulating items such as coins, medals, bottle caps and photos on a flat surface, affix them in place with decoupage glue such as Mod Podge® (readily available at craft stores).
 It’s compatible with epoxy and will prevent your items from floating around.
-Use it to pre-sealed photos and other paper items.
+Use it to pre-seal photos and other paper items.

 Spraying a fine mist of denatured alcohol over the surface will pop air bubbles as well as lower the viscosity of the surface and flatten it out.
 There is little risk in this method because denatured alcohol evaporates fairly quickly and does not cause air bubbles to propagate.
 A fine mist is critical.
 To get the fine mist we purchased a bottle of hair spray with a push button pump (a Windex™ sprayer is not fine enough) and replaced the hair spray with denatured alcohol.